 This example looks at a broader challenge: launching a significant new program through our Center.

 In this case, our team wrote the statement with very specific goals in mind.
 As you read, consider how the new vision is established on the strengths the organization has exhibited in the past.

 We are changing the way business is done and the way leadership is taught in business schools around the country and around the world, all from a values-driven perspective.
 Our Master of Science in Values-Driven Leadership (MSVDL) Program is the newest example of how our center makes innovative, values-driven leadership education accessible to business leaders.
 The program is a digital-gaming-based program, benchmarked against the world’s best leadership programs.
 It is tailored for managers and executives, offered in multiple formats, and has a modular, stackable design so it can be used with companies in executive education.

 Example 3: Defining What We Mean By Our Corporate Values

 In our final example, we share how aspirational statements can be used to define corporate values.
 This example comes from a regional non-profit who wanted their diverse workforce to have a shared understanding of the seven core values the organization identified.
 Team members used a process similar to the one outlined above to create short statements for each value.
 Here we share an example that was offered to the participants.
 As you read it, consider how it is short but compelling, and how it challenges team members to think differently about their work.

 We live and breathe creativity: we find creative solutions to problems, bring new ideas to familiar programs, and celebrate the unique and colorful people with whom we work.

-Authors Jim Ludema, Ph.D., and Amber Johnson teach manifesto writing as part of the Center for Values-Driven Leadership’s Appreciative Inquiry Executive Workshop Series.
+Authors Jim Ludema, Ph.D., and Amber Johnson teach writing provocative propositions as part of the Center for Values-Driven Leadership’s Appreciative Inquiry Executive Workshop Series.
 Jim is the co-founder and director of the Center and a professor of global leadership.
 Amber is the Center’s chief communications officer and senior research associate.